June 2021 – August 2021

 Gustavus Adolphus College

-Academic programs are offered by the Minnesota Institute for Talented Youth (MITY).
-Also offered is [email protected] (Pre-College Residential Experience at Macalester), a free four-day immersion into the college experience designed specifically for Minnesota high school students graduating in 2022.
+- [email protected] (Pre-College Experience at Macalester), is a free, four-day virtual program designed specifically for Minnesota high school students graduating in 2022 and 2023.
 Macalester is looking for bright, motivated students from backgrounds that have been traditionally underrepresented in higher education (e.g., students of color and/or first generation to college).
+Counselor nominations and student applications for the program are accepted through April 9, 2021.

 Minneapolis College of Art and Design